 Butter:

 The key to a delicious scallopini is in the savory butter sauce.
 I always prefer unsalted butter.
 But if you’re using salted butter, use less salt when seasoning your scallopini later.
+If you want to use olive oil, you’ll need to blend in some butter towards the end nonetheless.

 Lemon: